dssoc/dssoc.github.io/course.md

 - [**R for Data Science**](http://r4ds.had.co.nz/).
 Garrett Grolemund & Hadley Wickham, *O'Reilly*: )
 <br/>

+In addition to these two books, there are many other articles, book chapters, and blog posts linked on the syllabus that you are required to read before the class they are listed beneath.

 ***R & RStudio***
 <br/>
 In this class, we will use R, a free programming language that I will teach tou how to install during the first week of class.
 There are a variety of different ways to use R, but the most common way to do so is with the software [RStudio](https://www.rstudio.com/), a free Graphical User Interface which you can either run on your laptop, or via a web server.
 Though it is possible to run it on a Tablet or Microsoft Surface, I recommend using a laptop or desktop if possible.
 I will discuss how to install and set up R during the first week of class.
 <br/>

 ***Slack***